WJFW-TV: Alvin O'Konski ownership

 In 1963, Alvin E. O'Konski, a United States congressman, received a construction permit to build a new station at Hurley, Wisconsin, using channel 12, then allotted to Ironwood, Michigan.
 O'Konski had a track record in broadcasting.
 Until 1958, he owned Wausau radio station WOSA.
-In the 1950s, he had held and surrendered a permit for a Wausau TV station and asked the FCC to assign channel 9 to Wausau.
+In the 1950s, he had held and surrendered a permit for a Wausau TV station and asked the Federal Communications Commission (FCC) to assign channel 9 to Wausau.

-He then changed his plans and asked the Federal Communications Commission to move the station to Rhinelander.
+He then changed his plans and asked the FCC to move the station to Rhinelander.
 Even at this point, he proposed to name the station WAEO-TV, using his initials.
 O'Konski claimed that resorts in the region were seeing declining bookings due to lack of local TV service and said that a station would stimulate the economically depressed Rhinelander area.
 Instead of simply shifting the Hurley construction permit to Rhinelander, in December 1964, the FCC moved the channel and instructed O'Konski to refile for it, which also allowed others to apply.
 The application was made in February 1965 for the channel, and it was granted on June 18.

 WAEO-TV began broadcasting on October 20, 1966.
 The studios were located near the 1710 ft tower, one of the tallest in use at that time.
 From the start, WAEO-TV was an NBC affiliate.
 When Congress was not in session, O'Konski served as newsreader and made editorial comments during the program.
 Because of the station's northerly location, Wausau was on the fringe of its coverage area.
 Nearby Rib Mountain impeded clear reception of the station.